Search and rescue: United Kingdom

 In the UK, land-based searches for a missing person are usually coordinated by the local police.
 There is a network of local volunteer agencies that can be called out to assist these searches, which are part of the Association of Lowland Search And Rescue.
 Other voluntary agencies exist to provide specialist search and rescue services, such as the Cave Rescue Organisation and Mountain Rescue Committee of Scotland.
 These organisations are usually called out indirectly by the police.
 For example, the British Cave Rescue Council advises that if someone goes missing in a cave, callers should contact the local police who will then summon cave rescue.
 Urban search and rescue units are run by the fire services.

 His Majesty's Coastguard are in charge of maritime search and rescue missions.
 The Coastguard is one of the four emergency services that can be contacted on 999.
 Their role is to initiate and coordinate the searches.
-Lifeboats are provided by volunteer agencies, most often by the Royal National Lifeboat Institution.
+Lifeboats are provided by volunteer agencies, often by the Royal National Lifeboat Institution, but also by many Independent Lifeboats.
 Aircraft for an air-sea rescue were originally provided by the Royal Navy and Royal Air Force.
 Under the programme UK-SAR, they are now operated under contract by Bristow Helicopters.
 The Maritime & Coastguard Agency are launching a tender for their second generation UK search and rescue aviation programme (UKSAR2G), which is one of several tenders for similar services.